iacobson/ecspanse/guides/tutorial.md

 ## Market and Inventory Items

-The gloal of this chapter is to implement invetory items and a market.
+The goal of this chapter is to implement inventory items and a market.
 The hero can buy items from the market with resources and store them in the inventory.

 > ### Ecspanse Concepts 5 {: .info}
 >